SashaWuNYCU/sashawunycu.github.io/_teaching/2025-1st semester-teaching.md

 ---

-Textbook
+Reference
 * Causal, What if - Hernan

-Reference
 * Fundamentals of Causal Inference With R – Babette A. Brumback
 * The book of why - Judea Pearl
 * Principles of Econometrics - R. Carter Hill, William E. Griffiths and Guay C. Lim